dekorateio/dekorate/readme.md

 ### Building and Deploying?
 Ap4k does not generate Dockerfiles, neither it provides internal support for performing docker or s2i builds.
-It does however allow the user to hook external tools (e.g. the `docker` or `oc`) to tigger container image builds after the end of compilation.
+It does however allow the user to hook external tools (e.g. the `docker` or `oc`) to trigger container image builds after the end of compilation.

 So, at the moment as an experimental feature the following hooks are provided:

 - docker build hook (requires docker binary, triggered with `-Dap4k.build=true`)
+- docker push hook (requires docker binary, triggered with `-Dap4k.push=true`)
 - openshift s2i build hook (requires oc binary, triggered with `-Dap4k.deploy=true`)

 #### Docker build hook